NavyaG-lab/Tech-writer/data-users/etl_users/dataset_series.md

 `nu dataset-series diff dataset-customers-responsys-integration-rewards --country BR`

-This allows us to identify potential schema mismatches between the current `contractSchema` defined in your local copy of Itaipu and the several appending schemas that the ETL has in its metadata store.
+This command identifies the potential schema mismatches in the current version of `contractSchema` defined in your local copy of Itaipu.
+With that said, this command compares only the current local `contractSchema` version (but not the past versions) against all the schemas available in the ETL metadata store.

 At the time of writing, once this command was issued, the user was presented with the following output: